adematti/comet-emu/docs/source/Tutorial/examples.rst

 .. container:: cell markdown

-   -  Now, let's see somo details:
+   -  Now, let's see some details:

       -  different cosmologies (:math:`\omega_0 + \omega_0\omega_a`)
       -  using the :math:`f-\sigma_{12}` parameter space